cannam/mert-vamp-plugin/README.md

 PyTorch pre-trained model, that has not yet been put to use for any serious purpose and is known to have some limitations.
 The code itself is intended to be comprehensible and reusable and potentially handy for other models.

+## Compiling the plugin

 Pre-compiled plugin binaries are available from the Github Releases tab.

-## Compiling the plugin
+To build your own:

 ```
 $ ./repoint install